-Press and hold your finger on the screen to switch the cursor symbol to a selection circle, appearing above your finger.

-Without removing your finger from the screen, drag the selection circle over the desired item to display item information.
+Activate the cursor on the panel, then press and hold your finger on the screen to switch the cursor symbol to a selection circle, appearing above your finger.
+Without removing your finger from the screen, drag the selection circle to the desired position.